New York's Aggravated DWI Laws and Penalties

 The defendant can obtain a conditional license after a mandatory revocation period of three years.

-Ignition interlock device.
-All Aggravated-DWI convictions carry an ignition interlock device (IID) requirement.
+All aggravated DWI convictions carry an ignition interlock device (IID) requirement.
 A defendant must install an IID in any vehicle he or she owns or operates during the term of probation or conditional discharge.
 The IID requirement generally continues for a minimum of one year.
 However, in some circumstances, the defendant can remove the IID after six months.

-Alcohol/drug screening, assessment, and treatment.
-A defendant who's charged with a first violation of Aggravated-DWI with a child passenger and his or her BAC was less than .15% must submit to a screening for substance abuse and dependency.
+A defendant who's charged with a first violation of aggravated DWI with a child passenger and his or her BAC was less than .15% must submit to a screening for substance abuse and dependency.

 The defendant must undergo a formal alcohol/drug abuse and dependency assessment if: